isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane-scpr.md

 </li>
 </ol>
 </li>
-<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">a valid pre-departure COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
+<li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;"><i>[not applicable for children aged 12 and below in the calendar year]</i> a valid pre-departure COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
 <ol style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5; list-style-type: circle;">
 <li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">the traveller’s name, and at least one other personal identifier such as the date of birth or passport number  corresponding exactly with the information in the traveller’s passport used for entry into Singapore;</li>
 <li style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">a negative COVID-19 PCR test result;</li>